This

 of the old USSR.

-By now we had two daughters who much enjoyed the on-board facilities for
+Our two daughters much enjoyed the on-board facilities for youngsters.

 High spots: Tivoli on a magical warm summer’s night and